The Complete Guide to Xanax

 Alprazolam receives and releases a heightened amount of dopamine – a neurotransmitter chemical that controls the pleasure and reward center in the brain – while reducing the amount of gamma-aminobutyric acid (GABA), a class of receptors that receives dopamine, in the brain.
-Consuming the drug, therefore, means that there is excess dopamine in the brain due to the increased production.
+Consuming the drug, therefore, means that there is excess dopamine in the brain due to increased production.
 The brain receives the excess dopamine, decreasing the feeling of anxiety, panic, and other negative states while increasing the reward and pleasure feelings.

 The increase in dopamine might lead to a euphoric experience for some users, and that feeling is what users seek out when they abuse the prescription pill.
 Alprazolam is regularly prescribed for generalized panic disorder and anxiety, a theory that can help to explain the high rate of Xanax addiction.
-Patients with anxiety are at a higher risk of getting addicted to Xanax than the general public because it is convenience for them to depend on a prescription medicine to ease their problems.
+Patients with anxiety are at a higher risk of getting addicted to Xanax than the general public because it is convenient for them to depend on prescription medicine to ease their problems.

 How Addictive is Xanax?

 Xanax owes its highly addictive nature to its qualities as a high-potency benzodiazepine with a short half-life.
 This is why it is regularly preferred for its intermittent use.
 And it is also what makes the substance attractive to drug users.
 When abused, it forms dependence fast, resulting in a severe addiction.